What Are the Benefits of 3D Rendering in the Fashion Industry?

 Chemical recycling and fiber-to-fiber regeneration are some of the innovative recycling methods.
 They allow fabrics to be broken down at the molecular level and repurposed into new fibers.
 These solutions help tackle fabric waste in landfills.
 Brands such as H&M, in partnership with the recycling innovator Renewcell, and Patagonia, through its partnership with Recycled Down, are leading efforts in this area.

-In 2025 fashion industry will continue to test and adopt new sustainability measures.
+In 2025 and beyond fashion industry will continue to test and adopt new sustainability practices.
 Fashion brands will face challenges like complexity and fragmentation across the value chain, joined by consumer reluctance to pay high prices for sustainable fashion.
 80% of fashion professionals agree that technology will be the key to meeting supply chain visibility and traceability regulations.
 As the climate problem worsens, the fashion industry must work together to make a difference and adopt new sustainable practices.

 Discover how augmented reality (AR) and virtual reality (VR) are transforming the fashion industry, from virtual try-ons to immersive shopping...